Schools, universities and colleges

-- Educational establishments are often a harsh environment for doors, with high flow and little sympathy!
+- Educational establishments are often a harsh environment for doors, with high footfall meaning constant use.

-- Beyond the educational facilities there are often residential considerations (e.g. halls of residence) that fall within the remit of the school, college or university.
+- Beyond the educational facilities there are often residential considerations (e.g. halls of residence) that fall within the remit of the education provider.

-- Schools, universities and colleges have a responsibility under the Regulatory Reform (Fire Safety) Order 2005 (FSO) to ensure that their students are safe.
+- Schools, universities and colleges have a responsibility under the Regulatory Reform (Fire Safety) Order 2005 (FSO) to ensure that their students and staff are safe.